ws-garcia/VBA-CSV-interface/docs/api/methods/importfromcsv.md

 # ImportFromCSV
 {: .fs-9 }

-Imports a CSV file's content to an array.
+Imports a CSV file's content to the current instance.
 {: .fs-6 .fw-300 }

 ---